sysadmin-info/P-TECH/content/en/lab/ssh-server.md

 ClientAliveInterval 360
 ClientAliveCountMax 1

-# ClientAliveInterval - Sets a timeout interval in seconds after which if no data has been received from the client, sshd will send a message through the encrypted channel to request a response from the client.
-The default is 0, indicating that these messages will not be sent to the client.
+# ClientAliveInterval - Sets a timeout interval in seconds after which if no data has been received from the client,
+# sshd will send a message through the encrypted channel to request a response from the client.
+The default is 0,
+# indicating that these messages will not be sent to the client.
 This option applies to Protocol version 2 only.

 # ClientAliveCountMax - The default value is 3.
-If ClientAliveInterval (see below) is set to 15, and ClientAliveCountMax is left at the default, unresponsive SSH clients will be disconnected after approximately 45 seconds.
-This option applies to Protocol version 2 only.
+If ClientAliveInterval is set to 15, and ClientAliveCountMax is left
+# at the default, unresponsive SSH clients will be disconnected after approximately 45 seconds.
+# This option applies to Protocol version 2 only.

 # The timeout value is calculated by multiplying
 # ClientAliveInterval with ClientAliveCountMax.